 As soon as the shoot was over, Sumaya got tremendous response from Kashmiris as well as non-Kashmiris.
 “As I wrote about it on my blog I did not anticipate the response these images would garner across the Kashmiri diaspora and in Kashmir!” she adds.
 “It was wonderful.
 A good friend of mine who is a Kashmiri herself says, she doesn’t have much connection or positive association with Kashmir but now she says the blog post has inspired her to return to her Kashmiri roots.
 It was a huge inspiration.”

-Her volunteer pherans models included Sabra Bhat, a fitness enthusiast who is a Management Consultant and Digital Health Strategist, Faiqa Ambreen, an Aerospace Engineer, Zairah Sahaf, a Data Scientist currently working on cutting-edge Artificial Intelligence technology and Maysa Bhat, a third-year Dental student.
+Her volunteer pherans models included Sabra Bhat, a fitness enthusiast who is a Management Consultant and Digital Health Strategist, Faiqa Ambreen, an Aerospace Engineer, Zairah Sahaf, a Data Scientist currently working on cutting-edge Artificial Intelligence technology and Maysa Bhat, a third-year dental student.

 Sumaya wanted her models to look strong, powerful, seriously sanjeeda and not the usual pouty lips and hair flips.
 “I told my friends to look fierce as they do not need to smile for anybody.
 Of course, there are photos where we are smiling – because we were also genuinely having such a lovely time, it was all a lot of fun!”

-Once the photo-shoot was online, she received a comment and Sumaya says, she knew it would be a man, who had commented ‘em che khoof naak’ which means they look scary.
+Once the photoshoot was online, she received a comment and Sumaya says, she knew it would be a man, who had commented ‘em che khoof naak’ which means they look scary.
 “That guy doesn’t know how happy his comment made me!
 Yes!
 I wanted to tell him Women are not on this earth just to smile for you!”

-But some peoples reaction to the pheran photos were ‘dismissive’ as they assumed that the women behind it had never lived in Kashmir.
+But some peoples reactions to the pheran photos were ‘dismissive’ as they assumed that the women behind it had never lived in Kashmir.
 “The same people said that we had no right to talk about the Kashmiri as we.
 Someone sent us an image of Sharmila Tagore in the movie Kashmir Ki Kali suggesting that what we did was no different than Indian Bollywood propaganda.”

 Even Sumaya’s Pheran models accept the fact that they are living a dual identity.
 “It reminded me of the many times while living in Kashmir when folks would bluntly tell me I am not a Kashmiri, but an American,” Sabra said.
 “They would discredit my experience because it was different and it hurt back then also because I grew up being taunted for looking different from my white classmates and was never seen as American.
 So to equate this shoot to Indian Bollywood propaganda is to dismiss me as an outsider and someone with no genuine interest in my roots.”

-Faiqa, Sumaya’s another model, recalls her memories where she had heard pherans are associated with non-working women who stay at home.
+Faiqa, Sumaya’s other model, recalls her memories where she had heard pherans are associated with non-working women who stay at home.
 “I have seen this garment being well donned and preserved by our grandmothers who look absolutely stunning and graceful in them throughout the year, while rest of the population just wears them in winter,” she said.

 Now wearing the Pheran on a Pacific beach gives her a feeling of debunking all those negative notions that she has heard while growing up in Kashmir.
 “Wearing pheran outside Kashmir on the foreign lands is giving it recognition and we hope our future generations keep preserving this iconic garment,” an excited Faiqa said.

 Zairah, their third colleague, had seen pheran as a symbolic dress for the nikaah mahraen (bride) only.
 “But what did I know, I was just a little girl,” she admits.
 “I inherited thoughts, ideologies, opinions, and biases from the environment around me.
-As I started to meet and opened to more people from within and outside my community, I realized how occupied our minds can be without us even realizing it.
+As I started to meet and be open to more people from within and outside my community, I realized how occupied our minds can be without us even realizing it.
 I am so glad I am part of this much needed, first of its kind, modern take on pheran and how we must own and preserve our identity.
 I am so delighted that lately things have started to change and we Kashmiris are now reclaiming cultural spaces through theatre, films, arts, and media.”

 Promoter Sumaya believes that Kashmiri voices should be welcomed by all Kashmiris whether be they are from the diaspora or based in Kashmir.
 “Strong Kashmiri women wearing pheran’s on a foreign beach, may not be resisting the armed forces literally – but these images and what they represent (strength, power, ownership) seek to challenge the cultural appropriation and blurring of identity that comes as a result of these years of occupation,” she said insisting on every single word.